tcheukueppoo/maat/docs/maat.md

 ## Traits

-Functions as well as methods support the `:save` trait, the `:save` trait caches the return value of a function call to avoid recomputation of the same function call in recursive calls.
+    Functions as well as methods support the `:save` trait, the `:save` trait caches the return value of a function call to avoid recomputation of the same function call when doing recursive calls.
 This trait can help you do dynamic programming with less overhead.

 ```
 fun fib(n) :save {
-    n < 2 ? n : _FUN_(n - 1) + _FUN_(n - 2)
+    n < 2 ? n : __FUN__(n - 1) + __FUN__(n - 2)
 }
 ```

 ## Generator function

-A Generator function for gathering values with `take`
+    A Generator function for gathering values with `take`, a generator function is an iterable object where each iteration resumes from where the generator function was paused by a `take` call.

-The `take` keyword pauses generator function execution and the

 ```
 fun factors(n) {